-The bionet platform is similar to existing mobile agent platforms, such as Aglets4 and AgentSpace [28], in the sense that it implements a weak migration mechanism for agents.
+The bionet platform is similar to existing mobile agent platforms, such as Aglets3 and AgentSpace [28], in the sense that it implements a weak migration mechanism for agents.
 However, unlike them, the bionet platform emphasizes on decentralized organization of agents.
-Almost all the existing agent platforms assume the existence of centralized entities (e.g. directories).
-Hive addresses decentralization of agents [29], but its implementation depends on a centralized directory (Java RMI registry).
-In contrast, the bionet platform allows agents (i.e. cyber-entities) to form a decentralized overlay network among agents using their relationships and perform distributed discoveries through the relationships with the social networking service.
+Almost all the existing agent platforms assume the existence of centralized entities.
+Hive addresses decentralization of agents [29], but its implementation currently depends on a centralized directory (Java RMI registry).
+In contrast, the bionet platform allows agents (i.e. cyber-entities) to form an overlay network among agents using their relationships and perform distributed discoveries through the relationships with the social networking service.